Isaac-DeFrain/blog/src/blogs/typescript-tips.md

+---
+topics:
+  - TypeScript
+  - Programming
+---

 # TypeScript Best Practices

 TypeScript has become the de facto standard for building large-scale JavaScript applications.
 Here are some best practices I've learned along the way.

 ## 1. Use Strict Mode